Aleksiiej/pacman_linux/README.md

 ## Getting Started:
 - Ensure Python and Pygame are installed on your Linux system.
 - Clone the repository.
-- Run the game script and use command ./main.py to start playing.
+- Run the game script with command ./main.py.